Azure/iotedge-lorawan-starterkit/docs/user-guide/devguide.md

 ...
 ```

-### Use a Proxy server to connect your Concentrator to Azure
+### Use a Proxy server to connect your edge gateway to Azure

-> **This step is optional and should only be executed if your concentrator needs to use a proxy server to communicate with Azure**
+> **This step is optional and should only be executed if your edge gateway needs to use a proxy server to communicate with Azure**

 Follow the guide on [configuring an IoT Edge device to communicate through a proxy server](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-configure-proxy-support) to: